medav/www.michaeledavies.com/pages/bits/posts/Vm.md

 ![4-Level Page Table](http://www.michaeledavies.com/pages/bits/assets/PageTableDataStructure.png)

-The page table start with a single root page.
+The page table starts with a single root page.
 For our x86-64 model, each table has 2^9 = 512 entries.
 Given a 48-bit address range, this means each entry corresponds to a 512GB of the virtual address range.
-In the likely case we don't use more than 512GB of RAM for a given address space, this means that we only have to use 1 out of the 512 entries, saving us the space required for the other 511 regions.
+In the likely case we don't use more than 512GB of RAM for a given address space, this means that we only have to use 1 out of the 512 entries, saving us the space required to map the other 511 regions.

 **Why do we use 512 entry page tables?** This is out of convenience: given that each entry is 8 bytes, a 512 entry table will take exactly 4096 bytes, which is exactly one page of memory.
 This is also where the 9-bit division comes into play.
 Since 512 = 2^9, we require exactly 9 bits to address into a single page table level.